illinois-cs498vr/illinois-cs498vr.github.io/assignments.md

 - We will accept assignments only up to two days late, with a 20% penalty.

 ## Regrade Requests ##
-To submit a regrade request, create a private Piazza post with a brief explanation why you think you were graded incorrectly, within one week after we release grades on a given assignment.
+To submit a regrade request:

+- Create a private Piazza post with the `regrade` tag.
+- Include a brief explanation of why you think your grade is incorrect.
+- You must submit regrade requests within one week after we release grades on a given assignment.

 For MPs:

 - The course staff will regrade MPs.
 - Include NetIDs for both you **and your partner**.
-- For major issues, e.g. a submission issue resulted in a zero, we will regrade your work within 3 weeks.
+- Major issues (e.g. a submission issue resulted in a zero) have priority over minor issues (e.g. lost points on one small feature of the MP).
-- Otherwise, we may not regrade your work until after all MPs have finished.
+- We may not regrade your work until after all MPs have finished.

 For exams: